|

 Russell Bateman |

-If you find something installed and wish to remove it, do this:
+If you find you installed MongoDB this way and wish to remove it, do this:

-If not, or if you'd like the latest, go download it from MongoDB downloads as a simple tarball.
+If you'd like the latest without installing it as a service on your system, go download it from MongoDB downloads as a simple tarball.

 In this way, you can get a private copy of MongoDB to run without installing it on your host (or so I think; I haven't tried not installing it).
 There is a bin subdirectory.